Maerchenfee/D-Link-DCS-8000LH-Service-Codes/README.md

 https://192.168.178.20/config/datetime.cgi?timeserver=XXXXXXX

 ### 2. The next step for the command date/time is
-exchange the timezone (Number) for your Area (google it) ande Time and Date:
+exchange the timezone (Number) for your Area (google it) Time and Date:
+(Example for Berlin in 2026)

 http://192.168.178.20/config/datetime.cgi?method=2&timezone=53&date=2026-02-20&time=08:33:30&dstenable=no&dstauto=no